JiriSlof/KnowledgeBase/MS Project Server.md

 ## License Rules

 ### Server License (per Instance)
-- Purchase a Server license for each server instance.
+ - A single server license must be assigned to the physical server to run single instance.

 ### **Client Acess License (CAL)**
 - Purchase Client Access Licenses (CALs) for either users or devices connecting to Server.